TV4/nrcontext/README.md

 ## Status

-Still under active development.
-Expect some additions but few if any changes to the public API.
+Not under active development since we are not using New Relic for any Go services anymore.

 ## Installation